 - Ampicillin, chloramphenicol, cholestyramine, erythromycin, metoclopramide, probenecid, rifampin, or sympathomimetics (eg, phenylephrine) because they may increase the risk of Stalevo's side effects

-- Apomorphine, butyrophenones (eg, haloperidol), hydantoins (eg, phenytoin), isoniazid, metoclopramide, papaverine, phenothiazines (eg, chlorpromazine), or risperidone because they may decrease Stalevo's effectiveness
+- Apomorphine, butyrophenones (eg, haloperidol), hydantoins (eg, phenytoin), iron salts (eg, ferrous sulfate), isoniazid, metoclopramide, papaverine, phenothiazines (eg, chlorpromazine), or risperidone because they may decrease Stalevo's effectiveness

 - Medicines for blood pressure because the risk of their side effects may be increased by Stalevo

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Stalevo may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.